anonymous-2026-ai/CitationIntentClassification/README.md

 2) ACL-ARC, SciCite datasets: https://github.com/allenai/scicite

+Or you can run our code directly with our processed datasets.

 # Training

 You can go to the folder for the specific dataset to run the training/testing code.
 Look at the run.sh file and change the path to your dataset with '--data_dir' parameter.
 You can set up your own hyperparameters to start the training process by running: bash run.sh.